Riverside Church: 21st century

-Design
+Architecture

 The tower of Riverside Church (center) rises above the tree-line of Riverside Park.
 Grant's Tomb (left) and the Interchurch Center (right) can also be seen.

 Riverside Church occupies a 454 × 100 ft lot between Riverside Drive to the west, 122nd Street to the north, Claremont Avenue to the east, and 120th Street to the south.
 Riverside Church's main architects; Henry C. Pelton, Francis R. Allen, and Charles Collens; created the general plan for the church.
 Pelton was most involved with tactical planning while Collens was most involved with the Gothic detail.
 Sculptural elements were designed by Robert Garrison and constructed by local studios, including the Piccirilli Brothers.
 The church's interior was designed by Burnham Hoyt.
 The Martin Luther King Jr. (MLK) Wing to the south of the original building was designed by Collens, Willis & Beckonert and the Stone Gym to the southeast was designed by Louis E. Jallade.
 As of 2017, Riverside Church is the tallest church in the United States and is among the world's tallest churches, with a tower rising 392 ft.

 Pelton and Collens chose a Gothic architectural style for Riverside Church's exterior; by contrast, the internal structure incorporates modern curtain walls and a steel frame.
 Fosdick later said the exterior Gothic style is suited to "make people pray" and that the church had "not outgrown Gothic" in that regard.
 Riverside Church's design is partially derived from Chartres Cathedral in France but also incorporates designs of several Gothic churches in France and Spain.
 Pelton and Collens said Chartres would provide the "fundamental principles" for the design of Riverside Church but that Riverside would have a completely different outline.
 The features inspired by Chartres include the detailing of the three Riverside Drive entrances and the lack of decorative elements on the facade, except for the stained glass windows on the walls and the sculptural elements around each portal.
 The massive single bell tower was inspired by the two western towers at Chartres.
 The rest of the facade consists of Indiana Limestone.